zhaosjason/hw4/part_1.md

 # Part 1 (2 pts each)

 Assume a table Emp(**ssn**, name, salary) of employee records, where `ssn` is the primary key.
 Assume the following characteristics:

-  * 10,000 records
+* 100,000 records
 * Page size = 1000 bytes
 * tuple size = 50 bytes
 * directory entry size = 10 bytes
-  * All data stored on disk
+* No other overhead when storing data on pages.
 * You can assume that there are no overflow pages in the hash index
-  * The query will always return a result
+* The queries always return a result

 ## Select Queries